-- Level 1 core unit in the Geology; Marine Science major sequences
+- Level 1 core unit in the Geology; Integrated Earth and Marine Sciences; Marine Science; Geochemistry; Marine Biology; Marine and Coastal Processes major sequences

 - Level 1 elective

-- Typically this unit is assessed in the following ways: (1) web quizzes and e-tivities; (2) independent project; and (3) presentation project.
+Indicative assessments in this unit are as follows: (1) quizzes; (2) earth science reports; and (3) presentation project.
 Further information is available in the unit outline.

 - Unit Coordinator(s)